TickTeam/guide-tt/ios_app/7_how_to_upload_attachment.md

 ### How to upload attachment?
+Uploading attachment is free for all users.
+You can add photos and even voice memos to a to-do.

+1.Open TickTick on mobile and select a task.

-1.Select a task and tap the option menu in the upper-right hand of the screen.
+2.Tap the option menu in the upper right hand corner of the page.

-2.You can choose “Photo”，“Camera”, or “Record”.

-After you successfully upload a attachment, you can long press it to delete.
+3.Select “Photo”, “Camera”, or “Record” to upload attachment.